mladen1312/QEDMMA-Radar-System/README.md

 ## 🔬 Peer Review

-This design has been independently validated by **Grok-X** peer review:
+This design has been independently validated by simulations:

 | Claim | Status | Evidence |
 |-------|--------|----------|